legendreddragon/legendreddragon.github.io/lord/masters/aladdin.md

 ## Defeating Aladdin

-Your odds of success depend on your weapon/armour combination
+Your odds of success depend on your weapon/armour combination.

 Chances of defeating Aladdin with 0 and 40 Gems.<br><span class="oddsinfo">*\*100 Million trials on each simulation*</span>